nodebox/nodebox.github.io/_posts/2012-11-09-workshop-the-hague.md

 ---
 We regularly teach NodeBox workshops to students and professional designers.
 This allows us to evaluate our software and discover issues and areas of improvement.
 This week we held a data visualisation workshop at the [Royal Academy of Art, The Hague](http://www.kabk.nl/) for a small but enthusiastic group of 3rd- and 4th year students.

 Below are the final results.
-To see the process you can visit the <a href="http://workshops.nodebox.net/2012-the-hague/">workshop blog</a>.
+To see the process you can visit the [workshop blog](http://workshops.nodebox.net/2012-the-hague/).

 Goldberg Variations
 -------------------
 <small id="by">Anton Sovetov</small>

 Anton wanted to visualize the musical structure of J.S.
 Bach's Goldberg variations.
-Using MIDI music files from <a href="http://jsbach.net/midi/midi_goldbergvariations.html">Dave's J.S.
-Bach Page</a>, and a custom "midimport" node we created, he designed a visualisation of the classical music pieces.
+Using MIDI music files from [Dave's J.S.
+Bach Page](http://jsbach.net/midi/midi_goldbergvariations.html), and a custom "midimport" node we created, he designed a visualisation of the classical music pieces.

 Based on the structure of the music he produced a "hyphenated" layout, cutting up the music piece where it made sense to make it work better with the vertical format of the poster.
 The backgrounds of each piece represent the tonality of the piece, and the design also contains information on timing and structure.